davidjray/SAL-CumulusCI/README.md

 # Salesforce Advisor Link Express Setup

 This read-only repository contains CumulusCI automation and unmanaged metadata components used in the Advisor Link MetaDeploy installer.
+Seb change

 Visit the [Advisor Link topic](https://powerofus.force.com/s/topic/0TO80000000VXyzGAG/salesforce-advisor-link) on the Power of Us Hub for any questions about this repository.